midnightntwrk/midnight-architecture/specification/zswap.md

-Crucially, `segment`, as well as `coin.type_`, are preimages to the multi-base part of this commitment, ensuring that a change to either is not homomorphic, and effectively unmixable with each other.
+Crucially, `segment`, as well as `coin.type_`, are preimages to the multi-base part of this commitment, ensuring that a change to either is not homomorphic, and effectively unmixable with each other (that is, a coin in Segment 1 will not mix with one in Segment 2, nor with one of a different type).
 This not only ensures that coins of different types cannot be exchanged with each other, but that a transaction can be divided into independent segments, that are each balanced independently.